 One to impress.
 Perfect for a date night or a dinner party.
 These stuffed chicken breasts are delicious and, despite the cheesy filling, very light.
 The ricotta works perfectly.

 Don’t stuff your breasts too full or else the filling may fall out.

-Adding stock into your spelt once it has been cooked and drained.
-Such a good trick; it makes it more flavourful and rich and all you have to do is crumble in the cube.
+Adding stock into your spelt once it has been cooked and drained is such a good trick; it makes it more flavourful and rich and all you have to do is crumble in the cube.
 Easy.